coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

 1. Rollout Grafana to make the data source changes effective.

-## Install the Container Security Operator
+## [WiP] Install the Container Security Operator

+Work in Progress.
+Skip this section now now.

 The Container Security Operator (CSO) brings Quay and Clair metadata to Kubernetes / OpenShift.
 We use the vulnerabilities information in the tenants dashboard and in the monthly reports.

+1. Create a ticket to [OHSS](https://issues.redhat.com/secure/CreateIssue.jspa?pid=12323823&issuetype=3),
+requesting `extended-dedicated-admin` for the user `app-sre-bot` on the new cluster (provide the cluster id).

 1. Create an `container-secutiry-operator` namespace file for that specific cluster.
 Example: